Are you struggling to keep up with your Twitter activities?

 To get started, create a Friends+Me account.
 You can start with the free plan.
 Next, you need to connect your Google+ profile or page as your source account.
 This is where you’ll post your updates.
 After connecting Google+, connect Twitter as one of your destination accounts.

 Go to your destination Twitter account, and click on Setup in the Friends+Me dashboard.
 Now you have the option to link back to either the original Google+ post or the article you shared.
-If you want to boost awareness and engagement to your Google+ profile or page, click Grow to link back to the original post on Google+Click Mirror to link back to the shared article itself.
+If you want to boost awareness and engagement to your Google+ profile or page, click Grow to link back to the original post on Google+.
+Click Mirror to link back to the shared article itself.

 Under Advanced Settings, you can enable a handy feature that limits the length of the reposted tweet to 110 characters, which provides enough room for your Twitter username when people retweet you.
 Click the Disabled button to toggle this feature on.